Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-36-consequences.md

 Julian couldn’t even work up the wherewithal to agree politely.
 He and Allison both knocked their chairs over and left them on the floor when they stood up, and it fell to Xiù to be the diplomat.

-"...Thank you, Kevin…" she offered, picking up the chairs.
+"...Thank you, Kevin..." she offered, picking up the chairs.
 "I know you’ll do what you can."

 "Bein’ the conscience around here is kinda my job," Kevin grumbled.
-"I’ll… just… look after those two for me?"
+"I’ll... just... look after those two for me?"

 "Always," Xiù promised.
 She gave him the strongest smile she could in the circumstances, then slipped through the closing door.

 The other two hadn’t gone far.
 Allison was leaning against the wall with her arms folded and was staring gloomily at her boots, while Julian was jabbing fiercely at his phone.
 "Three tickets?" he asked, as Xiù joined them.
 "Or are you gonna go visit your folks first?"

 Xiù made eye contact with Allison and saw the unspoken plea there.
 She shook her head.
 "Three tickets.
-I think… my parents can wait."
+I think... my parents can wait."

 Julian paused, looked up, and some of his glacial hatred melted away.
-Every angry line of him became just a little softer. "…Thanks."
+Every angry line of him became just a little softer. "...Thanks."

 Xiù put a hand on his back as she stepped up to him.
 "I’m angry too," she said, carefully.

 "You’ve got a funny way of showing it," Allison remarked.
 "How are you so *calm?"*

-"...We won’t get anything done by, um… by flailing around," Xiù told her.
+"...We won’t get anything done by, um... by flailing around," Xiù told her.
 "I learned that the hard way.
 You have to, um, direct it.
 Make it work for you.
-Otherwise you just tire yourself out and…" She trailed off, feeling entirely too upset and exhausted for coherent sentences right now.
+Otherwise you just tire yourself out and..."
+She trailed off, feeling entirely too upset and exhausted for coherent sentences right now.

 Fortunately, both of them spoke fluent Xiù.
 Allison and Julian stared at her, then at each other, then both sighed the exact same frustrated sigh, and gathered her up in a three-way reassuring hug.

 Moments like those reminded Xiù of *why* she loved them both so much.
 They were anchors of morality in an inherently amoral world, and they *understood* her probably even better than she understood herself.
 It put a pleasant kind of ache in her chest, which threatened to become tears if nothing happened to interrupt them.

 Something did.
 Julian’s phone pinged, and he extracted himself to inspect it.
 "Welp.
 Tickets are confirmed.
-We gotta leave in two hours, so…"
+We gotta leave in two hours, so..."

 "Better get our stuff from the ship," Allison nodded, sensing as she somehow always did when she needed to be sensitive and letting her hand run down Xiù’s arms so their fingers intertwined.
 "And we’d better say sorry to Clara.
-We promised her that barbecue…"
+We promised her that barbecue..."

-"D’you think…" Xiù began.
+"D’you think..."
+Xiù began.
 "What happens if—?"

 "Right now, I just wanna get back to Minnesota, get home, and get *really* fuckin’ drunk," Allison grumbled.
 "We’ll worry about flying again and Byron and all the rest of it after the hangover."